VECTOR

 External Dependencies

-UNLEASHED Gate
+VECTOR UNLEASHED

 Standard mode detects.
 UNLEASHED exploits.
 Ed25519 crypto.
 Dual-gate safety.
 One operator.
 Every UNLEASHED finding is tagged with [UNLEASHED] prefix, dry-run flag, and full audit trail via the override context logger.